percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: No

-This variable is used to specify if the SSL encryption should be used.
+This variable is used to specify if SSL encryption should be used.

 .. variable::  socket.ssl_cert